 Survivorship life insurance, also known as joint survivor life insurance or second-to-die life insurance, insures two lives and pays the death benefit upon the death of the second insured person.
 This type of policy is typically used for estate planning purposes but is also often used for parents of children with special needs.
 The two most common types of survivorship life insurance are Universal Life and Whole Life insurance.
 Term life insurance, being only temporary coverage, doesn’t make sense for this type of coverage (as evidenced by the fact that, at the date of this writing, only one company offers such a product).

 As the policy pays upon the death of the second insured person, the premiums for these joint policies are usually much less than if two separate policies were purchased.
-Also, because this type of planning is usually done by couples in their 60’s and 70’s, there’s always the possibility that one of two insured parties might be in a lower underwriting class or even be uninsurable.
+Also, because this type of planning is usually done by couples in their 60s and 70s, there’s always the possibility that one of two insured parties might be in a lower underwriting class or even be uninsurable.
 Because two people are being insured, as long as one of the two is insurable and not in a substandard rate class, most insurance companies would issue a policy covering both parties.
-REQUEST A QUOTE

 When the insured individuals pass away, the life insurance company pays the death benefit to the trust.
 This allows the death benefit to be controlled by the trust and assures that it is not treated as part of the estate or inheritance.

-The reasons stated above are perhaps the two biggest reasons why survivorship life insurance is primarily used for high net worth families.
-The uncertainness of the estate tax law means that high net worth families will desire to implement a legal strategy in order to avoid or minimize any estate tax consequences.
+The reasons stated above are perhaps the two biggest reasons why survivorship life insurance is primarily used for high-net-worth families.
+The uncertainty of the estate tax law means that high-net-worth families will desire to implement a legal strategy in order to avoid or minimize any estate tax consequences.